 On the Sind Railways, there was an increase of thefts in open yards and goods trains, but a decrease in thefts on platforms and in Railway quarters.
-The number of thefts committed by pick-pockets was less.
+The number of thefts committed by pickpockets was less.

-4. The statement which shows the cases reported under the more important heads of crime during the 1931 and 1932, is contained Appendix III.
+4. The statement which shows the cases reported under the Reported serious crime. more important heads of crime during the 1931 and 1932, is contained Appendix III.

-There was a reduction under all heads except that of "Dacoities", which increased from 32 to 33.
+There was a reduction under all heads except that of " Dacoities", which increased from 32 to 33.